commit-live-students/linear_regression_project/q05_residuals/README.md

-## Calculating residuals - Residuals reveal the real story
+# Calculating residuals - Residuals reveal the real story

-Let's write a function `residuals()` that takes in original target variable and our predictions and calculates the residuals.
+## Let's write a function `residuals()` that
+* Takes in original target variable and our predictions and calculates the residuals.

 #### Parameters: